Find Grad Schools

 132 Yearly Graduations

 Loma Linda University is the 10th most popular school in the nation for students seeking a doctor's degree in dentistry.
 Each year, around 4,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $32,736 per year, while in-state graduate students, on average, pay $27,382 per year.
-For the 2020-2021 academic year, 132 doctor's degrees were handed out to dentistry majors at Loma Linda University.
-About 52% of this group were women, and 52% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $33,552 per year, while in-state graduate students, on average, pay $28,000 per year.
+During the most recent year for which we have data, 132 people received their doctor's degree in dentistry from Loma Linda University.
+Around 53% of these students were from an underrepresented racial-ethnic group, and 46% were women.

 #11